 A: No, but it is a popular argument against them.
-A decent membrane gaming keyboard usually last about 20 million keystrokes, compared to mechanical keyboards which usually last twice as long.
-However, most people won’t even use a keyboard for the 20 million.
-So even though the enhanced durability in a mech board is nice, it is something that very few will actually benefit from and most people won’t even wear out an ordinary one.
+A decent membrane gaming keyboard usually lasts about 20 million keystrokes, compared to mechanical keyboards, which typically last twice as long.
+However, most people won’t even use a keyboard for 20 million.
+So even though the enhanced durability in a mech board is nice, it is something that very few will actually benefit from, and most people won’t also wear out an ordinary one.

 Q: Do ordinary keyboards also have anti-ghosting?

 A: Yes! in fact, it was first introduced a long time before mech keyboards where mainstream.
-While mech keyboards may have superior rollover keysets, some normal keyboards still have very decent anti-ghosting and most gamers will not experience the difference.
-Keyboards such as the SteelSeries Apex 350 has excellent anti-ghosting, which actually perform on par with very decent mech options.
+While mech keyboards may have superior rollover keysets, some normal keyboards still have very decent anti-ghosting, and most gamers will not experience the difference.
+Keyboards such as the SteelSeries Apex 350 have excellent anti-ghosting, which perform on par with very decent mech options.

-A: it may be important to some, but in terms of gaming performance, it has no effect what so ever.
-RGB mean red-green-blue and it is a feature that enables you to configure and customize the LED lighting with every single color variant known to man.
+A: it may be important to some, but in terms of gaming performance, it does not affect what so ever.
+RGB means red-green-blue and it is a feature that enables you to configure and customize the LED lighting with every single color variant known to man.

-Q: Is there any wireless keyboards you would recommend?
+Q: Are there any wireless keyboards you would recommend?

-A: Generally no, wired keyboards are just better.
-However, these are the 7 that we would recommend.
+A: Generally, no, wired keyboards are just better.
+However, these are the ones that we would recommend.

 This is a list of the sources used to research information for this article.